-Mossbourne Community Academy - Throughout this document the terms 'Mossbourne Community Academy' and 'the Academy' refer solely to the Academy school located at 100 Downs Park Road, Hackney, E5 8JY.
+Mossbourne Community Academy - Throughout this document the terms 'Mossbourne Community Academy' and 'the academy' refer solely to the academy school located at 100 Downs Park Road, Hackney, E5 8JY.
 It should be noted that Mossbourne Community Academy acts as its own admission authority.

-Hackney Learning Trust is the name used by Hackney Council for the part of the council that provides education services.
-Hackney Learning Trust is not a separate entity and is part of the Children and Young People's Directorate of Hackney Council.
-All references to Hackney Learning Trust mean Hackney Council.
-Hackney Learning Trust coordinate admission to all secondary schools in Hackney as part of the Pan-London agreement
+Hackney Education - is the name used by Hackney Council for the part of the council that provides education services.
+Hackney Education is not a separate entity and is part of the Children and Young People's Directorate of Hackney Council.
+All references to Hackney Education mean Hackney Council.
+Hackney Education co-ordinate admission to all secondary schools in Hackney as part of the Pan-London agreement.